About Restoring Hope

 Michelle D'Amico

-Michelle grew up in Southern Ontario and moved to Ottawa in 1989.
-She worked in the Federal Government in various managerial roles for 30 years, where she was an active member of the Federal Speaker’s Bureau on Mental Health.
-Michelle is currently working as the Executive Director of a not-for–profit organization (National Initiative on Eating Disorders).
-Michelle has a passion for youth, and has volunteered with a number of not-for-profit organizations that focus on improving the well-being of youth and young adults.
-She holds a Bachelor of Arts (Economics) and has been an active volunteer within her church community.
+Michelle D’Amico has a passion for youth, and has worked with a number of not-for-profit organizations that focus on improving the well-being of youth and young adults.
+She grew up in Southern Ontario and moved to Ottawa in 1989 where she worked in the Federal Government in various managerial roles for 30 years, where she was an active member of the Federal Speaker’s Bureau on Mental Health.
+Since leaving the Federal Public Service in 2021, Michelle worked as the Executive Director of the National Initiative on Eating Disorders up until early 2025.
+She holds a Bachelor of Arts (Economics) and is an active volunteer within her church community.

 Carol Malko